Sacramento Energy Hub with Fresno Energy Center

-The nonresidential Sacramento Energy Hub was established in 2017 in response to the increasing demand for labor focused on energy conservation related projects.
+The nonresidential Sacramento Energy Hub and Fresno Satellite were established in 2017 in response to the increasing demand for labor focused on energy conservation related projects.

 The energy program previously focused on Proposition 39 projects, providing a much needed trained labor source to perform industry standard (ASHRAE LEVEL II) energy surveys.
 Because the cost of lighting is almost always the highest cost for a school district, the Energy Corpsmembers focus primarily on lighting retrofits in schools.
 The Energy Region is expanding to include HVAC controls, solar projects, smart power strips, and more.

 2536 N. Grove Industrial Drive

 Life at the Sacramento Energy Hub

 The Sacramento Energy Hub participates in an active volunteer program.
 Corpsmembers are required to perform a minimum of 48 hours of volunteer service in their year with the California Conservation Corps.
 Several of our Corpsmembers serve many more hours.
 Corpsmembers often help at local festivals, clean-ups, and events.

 The Corpsmember Advisory Board (CAB) is considered the governing body of the Corpsmember community.
 They have the opportunity to fundraise to pay for recreation activities, center improvement projects and more.
 They board works closely with staff to initiate positive change and improve their community.
 Participating in CAB is a required component of promoting to a second year, but also a great way to boost a resume and gain great communication and public speaking experience.

 Sacramento Energy Corpsmember Akayla Jones strips wires as part of a lighting retrofit project at a Sacramento City Unified school.